open-joinbase/joinbase.io/content/docs/references/lang.md

 Here, we mainly show the differences and extensions to the ANSI SQL syntax which needing attention.
 Feel free to ask help from us and the community.

-Finally, joinbase is evolving rapidly.
+Finally, JoinBase is evolving rapidly.
 This language document is continuing to be improved based on the latest progress.

 # Syntax
 -------------------------